The National Maritime Museum holds one of the world’s largest and most notable maritime collections.

 It’s a day out at sea, and you don’t have to get wet.

 |Rijksmuseum + National Maritime Museum||€39|

-Online tickets for National Maritime Museum Amsterdam can be cheaper than those sold at the venue.
+Tickets for National Maritime Museum can be purchased online or in person at the attraction.

 Cost of National Maritime Museum tickets

 National Maritime Museum tickets cost €18 for all visitors aged 18 years and above.

 Children aged 4 to 17 years get a discount of €9 and pay only €9.